Date of Award

 The broad domain of internalizing disorders encompasses a variety of symptoms that are specific to child and adolescent populations and generalizable to adult populations.
 Internalizing disorders, commonly referred to as " emotional problems," include such problems as depression, anxiety, social withdrawal, somatic complaints, and low self-esteem.
 The other side of this classification dichotomy is that of externalizing disorders (e.g., conduct disorder, attention-deficit hyperactivity disorder), which involve overt behaviors considered as "undercontrolled".
 In contrast, internalizing problems involve behaviors that possess an "overcontrolled" quality.
 Such a covert nature leads to difficulty in identification and diagnosis, as they often go unnoticed by the child' s teachers, parents, and peers, thus resulting in prolonged distress of the individual.
 In addition, the broad construct of internalizing disorders often involves an element of comorbidity among the various internalizing disorders.
 This element of co-existence is further evidenced in the recent interest of clinicians regarding the question as to whether anxiety and depression represent two distinct states or rather a broad-band construct termed " negative affectivity" (Hodges, 1990).
 Negative affect is a "broad and pervasive predisposition to experience negative emotions that have further influences on cognition, self-concept, and world view" (Carey, Clark, & Watson, 1988, p .
 347).

 Anderson, Kathryn E., "A Comparative Analysis of Seven Published Self-Report Measures for Assessing Internalizing-Type Symptoms in Children and Adolescents" (1997).
-All Graduate Plan B and other Reports.
+All Graduate Plan B and other Reports, Spring 1920 to Spring 2023.
 964.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .